 The Gender Affirmative Lifespan Approach (GALA™) team has developed a set of measures to assist clinicians and researchers in exploring aspects of healthy gender identity.
 The measures are adapted from existing protocols but have been revised to reflect the core principles of GALA; this includes the underlying philosophical values of being trans affirmative, intersectional, interdisciplinary, transparent, and relevant across the lifespan, and are targeted to address the core components of gender literacy, beyond the binary, pleasure-based positive sexuality, resiliency to stigma, and medical connections.

-In the near future, these measures will be available for free to use.
+These measures are available for free.
 If you are interested in using our measures in your clinical practice according to our protocols and entering a data-sharing agreement, please click here.

 The five measures are: